-Fragmentions find the first matching word or phrase in a document and focus its closest surrounding element.
+Fragmentions find the first matching phrase in a document and focus its closest surrounding element.
 The match is determined by the case-sensitive string following the # The closest surrounding element may be a span, paragraph, heading, button, input, or any other container.

 - client-side script and